Blogs » How Mobile Apps Can Help Reduce Patient Waiting Time

 2. Let patients know the conditions that require an ER visit

-Symptoms trackers may also be used to determine what type of care is essential and to prevent non-urgent ER visits.
+Symptom trackers may also be used to determine what type of care is essential and to prevent non-urgent ER visits.
 Meanwhile, hospitals may provide a branded emergency symptoms checker app to existing and prospective patients.
 This app may also be updated with timely content about primary care, health tips, and a lot more.
 They should also provide details about what conditions and symptoms require a trip to the Emergency Department.

 3. Embrace Feedback